https://xdsbikeco.com/blogs/bike-advice/alloy-vs-steel-lightweight-hybrid-guide

 In our South El Monte facility, we’ve watched thousands of riders pick out their first bike.
 There’s a pattern we see every year: people fall in love with a certain look, but they end up either using the bike or leaving it in the garage based on how heavy it feels in their hands.

 A bike can look great in a photo, but if it’s a struggle to move, it eventually becomes a chore.
-This is where the choice between Alloy (Aluminum) and Steel moves from a technical spec to a daily reality.
-Specifically, how a bike like the XDS Explorer CT—which weighs in at just 28lbs—can make your routine feel lighter compared to a traditional 40lb cruiser.
+This is where the choice between Aluminum Alloy and Steel moves from a technical spec to a daily reality.
+Specifically, how an alloy bike like the XDSBIKE Explorer CT—which weighs in at just 28 lbs—can make your routine feel lighter compared to a traditional 40 lb steel cruiser.

 Most entry-level bikes are built with "Hi-Ten" Steel.
-It’s a solid material, but it carries a lot of extra weight.
-When you move to an Aluminum Alloy frame, like the one on the Explorer CT, you’re usually shedding about 7 to 10 pounds of dead weight.
+It’s a solid material, but it carries a lot of "dead weight."
+When you move to an Aluminum Alloy frame, like the one on the Explorer CT, you’re usually shedding about 7 to 12 pounds.

 We often suggest what we call the "Apartment Test."
 If you have to carry your bike up a few steps to get indoors, or lift it onto a car rack for a weekend trip, those 7 pounds are a big deal.
-A 28lb bike is something almost anyone can handle alone; a 40lb bike often requires a second person or a lot of unnecessary back strain.
+A 28 lb bike is something almost anyone can handle alone; a 40 lb bike often requires a second person or unnecessary back strain.

 We see many people using their hybrid bikes for walking the dog.
 This is a specific scenario where the bike's weight and "handling" really come into play.